-The SDS and other career guidance tests are based on Holland's work.
+Many of the career guidance tests are based on Holland's work.
 Holland studied people who were successful and happy in many occupations and matched their occupations to their occupational type, creating a description of the types of occupations that are best suited to each personality type.
 Just as many individuals are more than one personality type, many jobs show a strong correlation to more than one occupational type.